 We're literally in the middle of some of the best places to eat and drink in San Diego.
-Right now bars are closed and restaurants are limited to outdoor dining.
-However, it's very festive, as 5th Avenue is closed every weekend and the street becomes restaurant patios!
+The area just outside our hostel is closed 5th Avenue every weekend and the street becomes restaurant patios!
 In addition, there's some great takeout.
 We have a longer list at the hostel.
-But here's some of our favorites
+But here's some of our favorites.

 Cafe 222 - our favorite corn beef hash and eggs in the world!
 Great for breakfast.

 Breakfast Republic - Jurassic Bacon!
 Don't ask, just order it.
 Everything's better with bacon!

 Cafe Sevilla - Spanish tapas and live salsa music!

 Tacos al Gordo - lines are out the door for their street tacos!